tiger1991223/mcp-server-azure-devops/README.md

 - `list_work_items`: List work items in a project
 - `manage_work_item_link`: Add, remove, or update links between work items

+### Search Tools

+- `search_code`: Search for code across repositories in a project

+For search-specific tool documentation, see the [Search Tools Guide](docs/tools/search.md).

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.